BLOG

 Log4J is a Java library used in software such as the Apache web server and the ElasticSearch search and analysis engine.

-- Perform additional operations to retrieve values from complementary sources
+• Perform additional operations in order to retrieve values from additional sources.

-The CVE-2021-44228 / Log4Shell vulnerability involves injecting a malicious payload into vulnerable software, which will ask Log4J to fetch a value from a third-party source, using JNDI, and via the LDAP protocol.
+The CVE-2021-44228 / Log4Shell vulnerability consists of injecting malicious code into vulnerable software, which will ask Log4J to retrieve a value from a third-party source, using JNDI and via the LDAP protocol.

 Is the Olfeo solution vulnerable?

-Olfeo uses ElasticSearch, so it also uses Log4J.
+Olfeo uses ElasticSearch, and therefore also uses Log4J.

-However, ElasticSearch only logs cluster status (startup, startup parameters and shutdown).
+However, ElasticSearch only logs the cluster status (startup, startup parameters, and shutdown).

-User input is not sent to Log4J, so Olfeo is not vulnerable to this flaw.
-Especially since this service is not accessible from the outside.
+User input is not sent to Log4J, which is why Olfeo is not vulnerable to this flaw.
+This is especially true since this service is not accessible from outside the network.

-What if I still want to prevent Log4J from resolving these requests?
+What should I do if I still want to prevent Log4J from resolving these requests?

-You can prevent Log4J from consulting JNDI by adding this line to /etc/elasticsearch/jvm.options once in the chroot :
+You can prevent Log4J from accessing JNDI by adding this line to the /etc/elasticsearch/jvm.options file once you are in the chroot:

 -Dlog4j2.formatMsgNoLookups=true